Josef-Friedrich/audiorename/README.rst

         $disctotal:            disctotal

-        $disctrack:            Combination of disc and track in the format: disk-track, e.g.
+        $ar_combined_disctrack:            Combination of disc and track in the format: disk-track, e.g.
                                1-01, 3-099